 As we prepare for another successful summer, we want to keep you informed of the policies that are being implemented as part of our ongoing Covid-19 safety efforts.
 This is meant to be an overview.
-More details can be found in the Parent Handbook which will be available sometime in April.
+More details can be found in the Parent Handbook.

 While none of us can know exactly what the world will look like by the time camp starts, based on our experience in providing an amazing Covid free experience last year, we are confident in our ability to operate safely in 2021.